 Frequently asked questions

-Why can a first-time buyer not manage to view apartments after 6 months of searching alone?
+Why can a first-time buyer fail to view flats after 6 months of searching alone?

 In Paris, quality properties within accessible budgets go in a matter of hours.
-A professional who works during the day cannot view within two hours of a listing going live.
-After 6 months, Sylvain had not seen a single interesting apartment, not through lack of motivation, but through a structural lack of responsiveness.
+Someone in a daytime job cannot view within two hours of a listing going live.
+After 6 months, Sylvain had not seen a single flat worth the trip, not for lack of motivation but through a structural lack of responsiveness.
 This is exactly the problem a property hunter solves: they are available at any time to be the first to respond.

 How does a property hunter get an offer at asking price accepted when there are already 3 other offers?